 For successful admission, applicants need a high school diploma or GED.
 Seminole State may also request SAT or ACT scores for some applicants, and transfer students can receive credit for relevant previous training.
 Once admitted, online students gain access to academic advising, academic support, and career services.
 While distance students can complete the program from anywhere, in–state students pay lower tuition than nonresidents.

-Seminole State College of Florida is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Seminole State College of Florida is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 21. University of Central Missouri